-Supporting services expenses are part of the Foundation's operating budget which is approved annually by the Foundation's board of directors.
-They are reported in their functional classification, which is based on the Foundation's organizational structure.
-Supporting services expenses totaled \$42.5 million, an increase of \$1.7 million, or 4.2% over the previous fiscal year.
+Supporting services expenses totaled \$42.5 million for fiscal year 2019, an increase of \$1.7 million, or 4.2% over fiscal year 2018.
 The increase was primarily due to growth in alumni relations and operations.
 Alumni relations expenses totaled \$5.6 million, an increase of \$0.7 million, or 13.6% as compared to prior year.
 This was primarily due to new investments in programs and strategies to increase alumni participation and giving.
 Operations expenses totaled \$10.2 million, an increase of \$1.1 million, or 12.4% as compared to prior year.
 This was primarily due to new investments in data and report writing, real estate management, and strategy and project management.